UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     - `$thisKeyId` which stands for the keyid of the key that activated the macro.
     - `$keyId.<keyId abbreviation>` which stands for numeric keyid of the provided abbreviation.
     - `$currentAddress` which stands for the address of the command in which it is found.
+    - `$currentTime` returns current time in milliseconds in 31 bit range.
     - `$queuedKeyId.<index (NUMBER)>` which stands for a zero-indexed position in the postponer queue.
 - `KEYMAPID` - is assumed to be 3 characters long abbreviation of a keymap.
 - `MACROID` - macro slot identifier is either a number or a single ascii character (interpreted as a one-byte value). `$thisKeyId` can be used so that the same macro refers to different slots when assigned to different keys.